johnalison/obsidian-notes/Journal/25 October 2024 Friday.md

 # Hoops
 - Great Runs 5s !
 Covering spreads!
-- Good split and behind the back dish on a fast break
+- Good split and behind the head dish on a fast break

 Start classifier slides